Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Bethe roots

 After obtaining $\Lambda(u)$, the Bethe roots can be determined by solving equations given in Eq.~\eqref{eq:T-Q relation}.
 The overall procedure follows a strategy similar to that described in Ref.~\cite{Belliard2018}.
 However, since the $\Lambda(u)$ constructed from zero roots deviates slightly from the DMRG result, we use the DMRG-computed $\Lambda(u)$ to extract the Bethe roots.

-We summarize the BA-DMRG procedure for obtaining the Bethe roots of $\Lambda(u)$ as follows: \begin{enumerate} \item Obtain the ground state MPS of the Hamiltonian. \item Represent the transfer matrix $t(u)$ as an MPO. \item Select a set of interpolation points $\{u_j\}$ and compute the corresponding eigenvalues $\bar{\Lambda}(u_j)$ of the transfer matrix in the ground state. \item Express $\bar{Q}(u_j \pm \eta)$ as linear combinations of $\bar{Q}(u_j)$ using the Lagrange interpolation formula. \item Construct and solve the linear system for $\bar{Q}(u_j)$ using the $T-Q$ relation \eqref{eq:T-Q relation}. \item Reconstruct the polynomial $\bar{Q}(u)$ using the obtained values of $\bar{Q}(u_j)$. \item Determine the Bethe roots of $\bar{Q}(u)$ through numerical root-finding algorithms. \item Verify the correctness of the obtained roots (the specific procedures and principles will be presented in the following sections); if verification fails, return to step 3 and use the current results as new interpolation points. \end{enumerate}
+We summarize the BA-DMRG procedure for obtaining the Bethe roots of $\Lambda(u)$ as follows: \begin{enumerate} \item Obtain the ground state MPS of the Hamiltonian. \item Represent the transfer matrix $t(u)$ as an MPO. \item Select a set of interpolation points $\{u_j\}$ and compute the corresponding eigenvalues $\bar{\Lambda}(u_j)$ of the transfer matrix in the ground state. \item Express $\bar{Q}(u_j \pm \eta)$ as linear combinations of $\bar{Q}(u_j)$ using the Lagrange interpolation formula. \item Construct and solve the linear system for $\bar{Q}(u_j)$ using the $T-Q$ relation \eqref{eq:T-Q relation}. \item Reconstruct the polynomial $\bar{Q}(u)$ using the obtained values of $\bar{Q}(u_j)$. \item Determine the Bethe roots of $\bar{Q}(u)$ through numerical root-finding algorithms. \item Verify the correctness of the obtained roots (the specific procedures and principles will be presented in the following sections); if verification fails, return to step 3 and use the current results as new interpolation points. \item Using the Bethe roots obtained from the above procedure as initial guesses, we then solve the Bethe Ansatz equations (BAEs)~\eqref{eq:BAEs} directly to further improve the accuracy. \end{enumerate}

-In steps 3-7, we perform the normalization by dividing both sides of the $T-Q$ relation~\eqref{eq:homogeneous T-Q relation} by $u^{2N}$.
+In steps 3-7, we perform the normalization by dividing both sides of the $T-Q$ relation~\eqref{eq:inhomogeneous T-Q relation} by $u^{2N}$.
 The related functions are then replaced by $\bar{\Lambda}(u) = \frac{\Lambda(u)}{u^{2N}}$ and $\bar{Q}(u) = \frac{Q(u)}{u^{2N}}$.
 This normalization is necessary because, during the computation, some values of $\Lambda(u)$ may exceed the numerical range of the machine.
 Therefore, we normalize each variable throughout the process to ensure numerical stability.

 In step 4, $Q(u)$ is a degree-$2N$ polynomial with a unit leading coefficient~\eqref{eq:Q-function}, and hence it can be uniquely specified by its values at $2N$ distinct points.
 We select $2N$ values $Q(u_j)$ as unknowns and use Lagrange interpolation to express $Q(u_j \pm \eta)$ as linear combinations of $Q(u_j)$.
 Specifically, the interpolation takes the form